 I like to use Loop Resistance Bands on my off days to do a bit of stretching and to work my muscles.
 I mostly use them by doing leg lifts, both forward, back, and to the sides.
 I also use them for my arms, working my biceps and triceps.
 These are easy to carry around and stow away.
 I have even taken them to work for a quick workout!

 Here is a quick video of the bands in use:

 Of course, no runner ever wants to get injured or be in pain, but sometimes it just happens.
-This is why products like CBD Canada has become so popular among runners because they’re looking for a way to rid themselves of aches, pains, and inflammations before they become a bigger issue.
+When it does, it’s important you continue running with comfortable knee braces or kinesiology tape or compression gear but don’t push yourself too hard or it could end up making your injury worse.
 Occasionally my IT band will act up like crazy and I need some extra support to get along with my day.
 This Ultra Flex Athletics Knee Brace helps to stabilize my knee when I’m in pain.
 It is comfortable to wear, but it is still certainly a bit of a bother to use while going about my day.
 I certainly don’t feel that the brace is flexible enough to wear while exercising, but it is great for recovery afterwards.